Geometry of transient chaos in streamwise-localized pipe flow turbulence

 These three points together imply \textit{transient chaos}\rf{hof2006flt}, which is the central assumption of the experiments that study the transition to turbulence through a spatiotemporal intermittency\rf{AMdABH11,MukHof2018,LSAJAH16}.

 Van Veen and Kawahara\rf{VaKa11} computed homoclinic orbits from the edge of chaos in a small computational cell of the plane Couette flow at $\Reynolds = 400$ \footnote{\Reynolds\ based on half the velocity difference between the two walls and half the wall separation.}.
 At this regime, plane Couette flow can be transient in small computational cells, however, it is sustained in large-enough domains\rf{DSH2010}.
 Hence they highlighted the resemblance of the homoclinic orbits to the so-called turbulent bursting event.
-Here, we argue that the presence of the homoclinic structure necessitates transient chaos and thus, explains the experimentally observed behavior of the localized turbulence in pipe flow.
+Here, we argue that the presence of the homoclinic structure necessitates transient chaos and thus, provides an explanation of how turbulent puffs can cross the laminar-turbulent boundary and then rapidly decay to laminar flow.

 The symmetry-invariant subspace we studied in this paper carries the main features of the pipe flow, however, one should keep in mind that the complete physics of the pipe flow is richer than what we have considered here.
-We already know that there exists an azimuthally triply-periodic \rpo \rf{ChWiKe14} analogous to the one we studied here and it is conceivable that there exists other \rpo s at the laminar-turbulent boundary.
+We already know that there exists a \rpo\ with a threefold azimuthal symmetry \rf{ChWiKe14} analogous to the one we studied here, and it is conceivable that there exists other \rpo s at the laminar-turbulent boundary.
 We speculate that other such \rpo s would also have unstable manifolds that contain homoclinic orbits, yielding the full complexity of the localized turbulence in pipe flow.

 The existence of fractal basin boundaries in transitional shear flows was previously suggested in the light of numerical experiments\rf{MEF04,RiMeAv16,KES2014}.
 Our results here clearly show that this must indeed be the case for the streamwise-localized turbulence in pipe flow as a consequence of the homoclinic tangle\rf{MGOY1985}.